open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 This range should hide any internal implementation details like the use of internal modules, different patch logic for different versions, etc. It should focus on the relevance to the human consumer.

-For cases where the range is not capped by an upper limit, the README should specify a version with an open upper limit `>=4.0.0` and should be revisited when new versions are released.
+For cases where the range is not capped by an upper limit, the README should specify a version with an open upper limit `>=4.0.0`.
+This should be revisited when new versions are released.

 ### Add New Supported Versions

 When a new major version of the instrumented package is released, renovate bot will open a PR in contrib which is an easy was to become aware of it.
-The instrumentation maintainer should review the new version and decide if it should be added to the supported versions list.
-Then a PR can add it to the list and it will be published in the next release.
+The instrumentation maintainer should review the new version and check compatibility with existing code.
+It can then be added to the supported versions list to be released in the next version of the instrumentation.

 Checklist for adding a new version to the supported versions list:

-- Review which functions are patched by the instrumentation and if they were changed in the new version.
+[ ] Review which functions are patched by the instrumentation and if they were changed in the new version that need support in code.
-- Check for breaking changes in the new version that could affect the instrumentation.
+[ ] Check for breaking changes in the new version that could affect the instrumentation.
-- Test the instrumentation with the new version to ensure it works as expected.
+[ ] Test the instrumentation with the new version to ensure it works as expected.
-- Update the supported versions list in the instrumentation code, perhaps with different patches and additional `InstrumentationNodeModuleDefinition` that target the new version.
+[ ] Update the supported versions list in the instrumentation code, perhaps with different patches and additional `InstrumentationNodeModuleDefinition` that target the new version.
-- Update the README file with the new supported version range.
+[ ] Update the README file to reflect the support for new versions.
-- For instrumentations that uses test-all-verions `.tav.yaml`, add the new version to the list of versions to test.
+[ ] For instrumentations that uses test-all-verions `.tav.yaml`, add the new version to the list of versions to test.